HarmonizedMRI/SMS-EPI/sequence/README.md

 1. In main.m, set the `scanner` variable to 'Siemens'

-2. Enter your python virtual environment at start MATLAB
+2. Enter your python virtual environment and start MATLAB
    ```
    $ source myvenv/bin/activate
    $ matlab